liaochenlanruo/pgcgap/docs/index.md

 This warning may happen when running function "Pan".
 It is a warning of Roary software.
 The content of line 61 is "require Encode::ConfigLocal;".
 Users can ignore the warning.
 Click [here](https://github.com/sanger-pathogens/Roary/issues/323) for details.

+## Updates

+- V1.0.3

+  - Updated ANI fuction

+- V1.0.4

+  - Add parallel for function "COG"
+  - Optimized drawing of ANI heat map

+- V1.0.5

+  - Bug repair for input of gubbins

+- V1.0.6

+  - Modified CoreTree to split protein and SNPs tree constructing

+- V1.0.7

+  - Split Assemble and Annotate into two functions
+  - Added third generation genome assembly function
+  - Changed the default parameters of the CoreTree function （aS 0.8 to 0.7 and aL 0.8 to 0.5）
+  - Changed the name of function "COG" to "pCOG"
+  - Fixed the sorting bug for ANI heat map